-The only wiring needed to be done under the hood is the pump, and then run shielded double wire into vehicle through firewall.
+The only wiring needed to be done under the hood is the pump, and the relay.
+Then run wire into vehicle through firewall.
 Two options, one is through the grommet or drilling a small hose through the fiberglass and using RTV sealant underneath the hood latch grommet.
+If the install is using the MAF converter instead of a MAP, then the green wire from converter will be also run.